-The World Bank believes a 4°C warmer world can, and must be avoided – Immediate global action is needed to slow the growth in greenhouse gas emissions this decade and help countries prepare for a 2°C warmer world and adapt to changes that are already locked in.
+The World Bank Group believes a 4°C warmer world can and must be avoided.
+Immediate global action is needed to slow the growth in greenhouse gas emissions this decade and help countries prepare for a 2°C warmer world and adapt to changes that are already locked in.

-At the World Bank, we are stepping up our mitigation, adaptation, and disaster risk management work, and will increasingly look at all our business through a “climate lens”.
+At the World Bank Group, we are stepping up our mitigation, adaptation, and disaster risk management work, and will increasingly look at all our business through a climate lens.

 Catalyzing Climate Action

 Building low-carbon, climate-resilient cities by mobilizing direct finance and expertise and helping fast growing cities avoid locking in carbon intensive infrastructure.

-Moving forward on climate-smart agriculture through building an Action Alliance to realize the triple win of increasing yields and income, making farms more resilient to climate change, and helping to sequester carbon in the soil, and
+Moving forward on climate-smart agriculture through building an Action Alliance to realize the triple win of increasing yields and income, making farms more resilient to climate change, and helping to sequester carbon in the soil.

-Working with others to accelerate energy efficiency, investment in renewables and universal access to modern energy.
+Working with others to accelerate energy efficiency, investment in renewable energy, and universal access to modern energy.

-To move forward on these initiatives at the required scale, we must drive mitigation action in top emitting countries, get prices and incentives right, and get finance flowing towards low carbon green growth.
-So as part of our plan we are also exploring:
+To move forward on these initiatives at the required scale, we must drive mitigation action in top emitting countries, get prices and incentives right, and get finance flowing toward low-carbon green growth.
+As part of our plan we are also exploring:

 Laying the groundwork for placing a robust value on carbon.

 Supporting the removal of harmful fossil fuel subsidies.

-These elements are a package, each component founded on the experience and expertise of the Bank’s ongoing climate work.
+These elements are a package, each component founded on the experience and expertise of the Bank Group’s ongoing climate work.
 For success, each component requires working coalitions, new approaches to accessing public and private finance, new levels of political ambition and far sighted leadership.

 Climate Action at the World Bank Group

-The World Bank Group continues to face unprecedented demand from many countries for support in their efforts to address development and climate change challenges.
-Today, the Bank is helping 130 countries take action on climate change.
+The World Bank Group has strong demand from countries for support in their efforts to address development and climate change challenges.
+Today, the Bank Group is helping 130 countries take action on climate change.